Abbey: Reforms at the Abbey of Cluny

 The Abbey of Cluny was founded by William I, Duke of Aquitaine in 910 AD at Cluny, Saône-et-Loire, France.
 The Abbey was built in the Romanesque style.
 The Abbey was noted for its strict observance of the Rule of Saint Benedict.
 However, reforms resulted in many departures from this precedent.
 The Cluniac Reforms brought focus to the traditions of monastic life, encouraging art and the caring of the poor.
 The reforms quickly spread by the founding of new abbey complexes and by adoption of the reforms by existing abbeys.
 By the twelfth century, the Abbey of Cluny was the head of an order consisting of 314 monasteries.

 The church at the Abbey was commenced in 1089 AD by Hugh of Cluny, the sixth abbot.
 It was finished and consecrated by Pope Innocent II around 1132 AD.
 The church was regarded as one of the wonders of the Middle Ages.
-At 555 ft in length, it was the largest church in Christendom until the completion of St Peter's Basilica at Rome.
+At 555 ft in length, it was the largest church in Christendom until the completion of St Peter's Basilica in Rome.
 The church consisted of five naves, a narthex (ante-church) which was added in 1220 AD, and several towers.
 Together with the conventual buildings, it covered an area of twenty-five acres.

 In the Dechristianization of France during the French Revolution in 1790 AD, the Abbey church was bought by the town and almost entirely destroyed.
+As of 2025, however, fragments of the original Abbey still stand and archaeological excavations have intermittently been conducted over the past century, yielding a massively important and rich source of information.